1. Name and address of the controller

 9. Contacting, E-Mail and others

-Provided on our website is a contact form which can be used for making contact electronically.
+If contact forms are integrated in our web offer, they can be used as electronic contact.
 If a user makes use of this opportunity, the data entered in the input mask is transmitted to and will be stored by ourselves.
 This data may be (for example):

 At the time of the transmission of the message the following data will also be stored:

-Alternatively, it is possible for contact to be made via the e-mail address that is provided.
-In this case the personal data of the user transmitted with the e-mail is stored.
+Alternatively, it is possible for contact to be made via the e-mail address, fax- or phone number that is provided.
+In this case the personal data of the user transmitted with the e-mail is stored (E-Mail, Fax) or manually recorded.

 In this connection no data is passed on to third parties.
 The data is used exclusively for the processing of the conversation and will immediately be deleted if it is no longer needed.

-Legal foundation for the processing of the data is as a a rule Article 6 Para.
+Legal foundation for the processing of the data is as a rule Article 6 Para.
 1 lit. b.
-GDPR in the case of enquiries via the contact form and/or e-mails.
+GDPR in the case of enquiries via the contact form and/or e-mails, fax or phone.

 (contract fulfilment; pre-contractual measures);